MikeAmputer/clickhouse-migrate/README.md

 - HTTPS support

 ## Usage
 Run the tool using Docker, specifying the desired command (`up` or `down`) and configuration options.
+The directory containing migration files should be mounted into the container as a volume.

 ### Commands
 - `up`: Applies all pending migrations in the specified migrations directory.